trumberger/monitoring-wiki/Policies/Production-Releases.md

 ```
 PRODUCTION RELEASE
-|--> TAG AND BRANCH MASTER
+|--> TAG AND CREATE RELEASE BRANCH
 |----> PERFORM INTEGRATION AND UAT TESTINGS IN STAGING
 |------> CREATE RELEASE NOTES
 |--------> TRIGGER PRODUCTION BUILD
 |----------> NOTIFY AND RELEASE
 ```

-### Tag Master Branch
+### Tag and Create Release Branch

 At the end of each sprint, all pull requests to the master branch are created Wednesday end of day, so the development lead can review and approve these requests on Thursday.
 All approved PRs are merged into master and make up the production release.
-Thursday at 2pm Pacific Time the product manager will tag the master branch with the labels `production` and `vx.y` if there are no errors in staging.
-Next a new brach will be created named `production.x.y`.
-This branch will be released into Pre-Prod.
+Thursday at 2pm Pacific Time the product manager will tag the master branch with the labels `release` and `vx.y` if there are no errors in staging.
+Next a new branch will be created named `release.x.y`.
+This branch will be released into Pre-Prod (using production pipeline).

 ### Perform Integration and UAT testing

-All required integration and acceptance tests are performed are performed on Friday.
+All required integration and acceptance tests are performed on Friday.
 The required UAT and Integration tests will be performed in pre-prod.
 Someone from the team will be assigned to perform these tests. **TODO: Add the right tests to execute**

 ### Create Release Notes